LangGraph SDK Quick Start

 **Set Up Your Fiddler Application**

-Log in to your Fiddler instance and navigate to GenAI Apps, then select Add Application.
+Log in to your Fiddler instance and navigate to **GenAI Applications**, then click **Add Application** and follow the onboarding wizard to create your application.

 Go to **Settings** > **Credentials** and copy your access token.
 You'll need this for Step 3.
 Refer to the [documentation](https://github.com/fiddler-labs/fiddler/blob/release/26.7/docs/documentation/reference/administration/settings.md#credentials) for more details.